bernhardAxonIvy/doc/source/engine-guide/getting-started/index.rst

 ***************

-Here you will learn how to install and configure an |ivy-engine| and ultimately how to bring your process to life by deploying your Axon Ivy projects.
+Here you will learn how to install and configure an |ivy-engine| and ultimately how to bring your process to life by deploying your |axon-ivy|
+projects.
 You will see that a minimal setup of an |ivy-engine| is straightforward.
 Next to the |ivy-engine| itself you only need a browser of your choice (e.g. Firefox) and a database management system (e.g. Postgres) for